projectatomic/atomic-enterprise-training/eap-latest-setup.md

     No events.

 Once there is an endpoint listed, the curl should work and the registry is available.

+Highly available, actually.
+You should be able to delete the registry pod at any point in this training and have it return shortly after with all data intact.

 [//]: # (TODO: Missing template section)
 [//]: # (TODO: Are templates instantiable without UI?)